awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-create.md

 1. For **Security groups**, choose **Use default security groups**\.
 Alternatively, choose **Choose security groups** and select custom security groups\.
 You select one for the master instance and another for the notebook service\.
 For more information, see [Specifying EC2 Security Groups for EMR Notebooks](emr-managed-notebooks-security-groups.md)\.

 1. For **AWS Service Role**, leave the default or choose a custom role from the list\.
-For more information, see [The IAM Role for EMR Notebooks](emr-iam-roles.md#emr-managed-notebooks-service-role)\.
+For more information, see [Service Role for EMR Notebooks](emr-managed-notebooks-service-role.md)\.

 1. For **Notebook location** choose the location in Amazon S3 where the notebook file is saved, or specify your own location\.
 If the bucket and folder don't exist, Amazon EMR creates it\.